 For many, phones are starting to replace televisions as the primary device for watching videos.
-Thanks to their portability and easy to use apps, it's often easier to watch Netflix, Hulu, YouTube, or Prime Instant Video on the smaller screen.
-But not every phone is suited to fit this need, so we did the testing to find the best of the best when it comes to streaming videos.
+Thanks to their portability and easy to use apps, it's often simpler to watch Netflix, Hulu, YouTube, or Prime Instant Video on the smaller screen.
+But not every phone is suited to fit this need, so we did some testing to find the best of the best when it comes to streaming videos.

 - Starting Price: The current price of the base model of this phone.

 - Modem: The modem used by the SoC found in the phone.
 This hardware component is directly responsible for managing your LTE cellular data connection.
 Modems are measured in categories, with higher numbers indicating faster theoretical max speeds.
 With today's higher resolution videos and HDR, a consistently high data speed is needed to prevent buffering, or worse, downgraded resolution.